 The Barcapel Foundation provides financial assistance mainly to organisations that have registered charitable status.
 The Foundation awards grants predominantly, but not exclusively, to charities operating in Scotland.
 The three priority areas of interest for funding are health, heritage and youth.
-The next board meeting is on 6 June 2022 for which applications must be submitted by 18 April 2022.
+The most recent application deadline was 5 October 2022.